4d/docs/docs/Views/views.md

 ![](assets/en/Views/selectAll.png)

-You can also use the button at the bottom of the View Editor:
+You can also use the button at the bottom of the View palette:

 ![](assets/en/Views/selectAll2.png)